Communism in the Philippines: Early history

 In 1922, Antonio Ora formed the Partido Obrero, a political party meant to challenge the dominant Nacionalista and Democrata parties, but failed to win any seats in the 1925 elections.
 Regardless, their relative success attracted the attention of Crisanto Evangelista and Jacinto Manahan, who headed the UIF and the KPMP, respectively.
 The Partido Obrero would eventually be the basis of the PKP.

 In 1927, the COF decided to affiliate itself with the Red International of Labor Unions.
-Evangelista, Manahan, and Cirlio Bognot were sent to the Profintern conference in Moscow on March 1928.
-On their return Evangelista organized the first batch of Filipino pensionados to study in the University of Toilers of the East, in Moscow.
+Evangelista, Manahan, and Cirlio Bognot were sent to the Profintern conference in Moscow in March 1928.
+On their return, Evangelista organized the first batch of Filipino pensionados to study in the University of Toilers of the East, Moscow.
 Two more groups were sent in 1929 and 1930.

-The COF would become increasingly split between a conservative faction led by Ruperto Cristobal, Isabelo Tejada, Domingo Ponce, and others, and a Left faction headed by Evangelista.
+The COF would become increasingly split between a conservative faction led by Ruperto Cristobal, Isabelo Tejada, Domingo Ponce, and others.
+Along with a Left faction headed by Evangelista.
 In 1929, Evangelista's Left faction in the COF drafted a "thesis" calling for measures such as the creation of unions based on industrial lines, the creation of a true workers' party, and so on.
 This measure was blocked by the conservatives by allegedly using dummy labor delegates, and Evangelista's faction walked out of the convention, splitting the COF.
 Twelve days later on May 12, 1929, the Katipunan ng mga Anakpawis sa Pilipinas (KAP) was formed as a more militant and more progressive labor federation.

 Outside Manila, peasant and labor organizations also began to take shape, such as the Pagkakaisa ng Magsasaka founded by Manuel Palomares, the Kapatirang Magsasaka established by Teodoro Sandiko, and Anak Pawis.
-The most influential of these was Kalipunang Pambansa ng mga Magbubukid sa Pilipinas (KPMP, National Union of Filipino Peasants), founded by Jacinto Manahan, a COF member concerned with the peasantry.
+The most influential of these was Kalipunang Pambansa ng mga Magbubukid sa Pilipinas (KPMP, National Union of Filipino Peasants), founded by Jacinto Manahan, a COF member.

 In 1932, Pedro Abad Santos independently formed the Socialist Party of the Philippines (SPP) in Central Luzon.
 The next year, Abad Santos founded the Aguman ding Maldang Talapagobra (AMT, Union of the Toiling Masses).
 The AMT and the KPMP were both highly important in the peasant revolts and reforms of the 1930s, although neither group was formally socialist or communist.
 Members of both of these groups also formed a large section of the Hukbalahap.